ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 in the morning: already laid out for you.
 On your way to work, but the car won't start?
 No worries, there's a battery booster behind the seat.
 Forgot your office key?
 Hide-a-key rock ready to go.

-All of those little gotchyas that set development back, like:
+All of those little gotchas that set development back, like:
 1. New requirements from client/stakeholders, how do we implement these quickly without breaking everything?! (great tests)
 1. Basic features not working right, like password reset or emails
 1. Setting up staging/development environments for the umpteenth time